In this section

 After Branda was born, doctors determined the tumor could not be removed.
 She spent about 70 days in the Neonatal Intensive Care Unit at Children's Hospital of Wisconsin.

 Through the years, Branda's tumor shrunk and then disappeared by itself, without treatment.
-Today, Branda is a healthy, happy 5-year-old that runs and plays like any other child.
+Today, Branda is a healthy, happy girl that runs and plays like any other child.

 Before birth, Gannon was diagnosed with hypoplastic left heart, which means that the left side of his heart was underdeveloped and could not function properly.

-Gannon's family was referred to the Fetal Concerns Center of Wisconsin.
+Gannon's family was referred to the Fetal Concerns Center.
 Doctors and nurses in the program helped Gannon's parents understand everything about their baby's heart condition and treatment and plan for their baby's care.

 Gannon spent the first 7-1/2 weeks of his life at Children's Hospital, during which he had an abdominal surgery and the first of three surgeries required to fix his heart.